Frequently Asked Questions

-No. You’ll want to take Pre-Veterinary Medicine courses through our Arts and Sciences Division, then transfer to a four-year college or university to receive a bachelor’s degree in Chemistry, Animal Science, Physics or Biology.
+No. You’ll want to take Pre-Veterinary Medicine course through our Arts and Sciences Division; then transfer to a four-year college or university to receive a bachelor’s degree in Chemistry, Animal Science, Physics or Biology.
 After that, you’ll attend veterinary school and work toward your Doctor of Veterinary Medicine degree.

 I really love animals.
-What else do I need to be successful in this career?
+What else do I need to do to be successful in this career?

-Self-motivation; a goal-oriented attitude; an outgoing, friendly personality; and maturity.
-Working with a veterinarian on a paid or volunteer basis is also a good idea and will expose you to all aspects of the career –including sights, smells, sounds and issues that may be hard to deal with, like euthanasia.
+Self-motivation; a goal-oriented attitude; an outgoing, friendly personality; and maturity are needed to be successful in this career.
+Working with a veterinarian on a paid or volunteer basis is also a good idea and will expose you to all aspects of the career –including sights, smells, sounds and issues that may be hard to deal with including euthanasia.

 How do I become a licensed veterinary technician?

-You need to pass the national board examination, which is given each June.
-In the state of Iowa, you must graduate from an AVMA accredited program for the licensing exam.
-Regulations to become a licensed vet tech vary from state to state, so be sure to contact the veterinary medical examining board in the state where you want to practice.
+You need to pass the national board examination, which is given in June.
+In the State of Iowa, you must graduate from an AVMA accredited program for the licensing exam.
+Regulations to become a licensed veterinary technician vary from state to state.
+Be sure to contact the veterinary medical examining board in the state where you want to practice.